jdee/ios-knob-control/README.md

 - The text inputs for min and max have been replaced with--you guessed it--knobs.
 This gives a further example of use and a visual representation of the min and max for those not used to thinking in radians.
+- There is one known issue involving the min and max.
+In order to make 0 always be an acceptable value, the min and max should be limited to [-M_PI,0] and [0,M_PI], respectively.
+This is not currently enforced by the knob control itself, though the smaller min and max knobs respect those ranges in the sample app.
+However, it is possible to set these values close enough together that the user can effectively jump the min/max divide.
+In particular, if min == -M_PI and max == M_PI, in effect circular == YES.
+It should, in that case, be possible to turn the knob to any position, but only by going in the right direction, without crossing the space > max and < min.
+This will be addressed in the near future.

 Copyright (C) 2014 Jimmy Dee.
 All rights reserved.